7.1. Heap Only Tuple (HOT)

 The pruning processing will be executed, if possible, when a SQL command is executed such as SELECT, UPDATE, INSERT and DELETE.
 The exact execution timing is not described in this chapter because it is very complicated.
 The details are described in the README.HOT file.

 PostgreSQL removes dead tuples if possible, as in the pruning process, at an appropriate time.
 In the document of PostgreSQL, this processing is called defragmentation.
-Fig. 7.5 depicts the defragmentation by HOT.
+Figure 7.5 depicts the defragmentation by HOT.

 Note that the cost of defragmentation is less than the cost of normal VACUUM processing because defragmentation does not involve removing the index tuples.